BrahimJandri/CPP-Modules/README.md

 | Does **not** need object | Needs an object to call (has `this` pointer) |
 | Can go in function pointer | Needs special pointer-to-member syntax |
 | Easier to use in arrays | Harder to use in arrays |

+Feature | Pure Virtual Function (= 0) | Virtual Function (without = 0)
+Implementation | No implementation in the base class. | Can have an implementation in the base class.
+Purpose | Enforces that derived classes must provide an implementation. | Allows derived classes to override or use the base class implementation.
+Instantiation of Base Class | The class becomes abstract and cannot be instantiated. | The class is not abstract and can be instantiated if there are no other pure virtual functions.
+Usage | Used to define abstract interfaces or to force derived classes to implement the function. | Used when a default implementation is needed, but customization is allowed.